Find out how UK is defending assets in the Middle East amid conflict with Iran

 HMS Dragon

-HMS Dragon, the Type 45 destroyer, has arrived in the Eastern Mediterranean to shield Cyprus in light of the drone strike on RAF Akrotiri at the start of this month.
+HMS Dragon, a Type 45 destroyer, is in the Eastern Mediterranean to shield Cyprus after a suspected drone strike by Lebanese Hezbollah.

 Her responsibilities include air defence, through using her Sea Viper anti-air missile system.

-The Sea Viper is the Royal Navy's highly automated air defence system, which can launch eight missiles in under 10 seconds and fire up to 16 missiles onto a target simultaneously.
+The Sea Viper is the Royal Navy's highly automated air defence system, which can launch eight missiles in under 10 seconds and fire up to 16 missiles at targets simultaneously.

 It can close in on a kill at up to four times the speed of sound, and manoeuvre at G-forces no human can endure.